merefield/discourse-chatbot/README.md

 You can prompt the bot to respond by replying to it, or @ mentioning it.
 You can set how far the bot looks behind to get context for a response.
 The bigger the value the more costly will be each call.

+Disclaimer: I'm not responsible for what the bot responds with.
+Consider the plugin to be at Beta stage and things could go wrong.
+It will improve with feedback.

 ## TODO

 * Add front and back-end tests